-6. Get Contract Approved
+6. Get the Contract Approved

 Review the bids and do a service and cost analysis.
-Then have a list of who the decision makers are in the project group and pass the bids on to them for review (a DACI framework can help identify decision makers).
+Then have a list of who the decision-makers are in the project group and pass the bids on to them for review (a DACI framework can help identify decision-makers).
 This process makes sure that everyone who needs to oversee the contract approval is involved and can provide input.

 7. Make a Decision Criteria

 You have a workflow, but now you need criteria by which to decide on which bid to go into contract with.
 Every person who reviews the bid should have these criteria at hand to measure their response.